neely/neely.github.io/_pages/patterns.md

 - **No user auth, ever** — there is no PAT prompt, no login, no `localStorage`, no `sessionStorage`.
 The app is fully public and fully anonymous.

 **The development pattern**
 All writes during development — HTML edits, station data updates, icon commits, PLAN.md and NOTES.md maintenance — were made by Claude directly via the GitHub Contents API using a short-lived fine-grained PAT (scoped to Contents read/write on this repo only, pasted into chat, revoked after each session).
 The developer never opened a laptop.
 Testing happened on the same phone used to build it, at the live Cloudflare Pages URL, after every push.
 This made mobile layout issues immediately visible — tap target sizes, sticky header behavior, scroll behavior on station navigation — rather than discovered after the fact.
+This was also the project where the session-continuity system (see [Development Workflow](#development-workflow) below) went from "template I'm using" to "the only way I work now" — every phase of radio ran end-to-end from chat, no editor open at any point.

 **Examples**
 - [neely/radio](https://github.com/neely/radio) — "The Dial": a web radio tuner with 15 community, college, and public radio stations.
 Rotary drum navigation, real logos, pixel-sampled accent colors per station, donate links, responsive mobile layout.
 Live at [radio.benneely.com](https://radio.benneely.com).
 Built July 2026.